MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/01-analyze-images.md

 # Analyze Images with Azure AI Vision

 Azure AI Vision is an artificial intelligence capability that enables software systems to interpret visual input by analyzing images.
-In Microsoft Azure, the **Vision** Azure AI service provides pre-built models for common computer vision tasks, including analysis of images to suggest captions and tags, detection of common objects, landmarks, celebrities, brands, and the presence of adult content.
-You can also use the Azure AI Vision service to analyze image color and formats, and to generate "smart-cropped" thumbnail images.
+In Microsoft Azure, the **Vision** Azure AI service provides pre-built models for common computer vision tasks, including analysis of images to suggest captions and tags, detection of common objects and people.
+You can also use the Azure AI Vision service to remove the background or create a foreground matting of images.

 ## Clone the repository for this course

-If you have not already cloned **AI-102-AIEngineer** code repository to the environment where you're working on this lab, follow these steps to do so.
+If you have not already cloned the **Azure AI Vision** code repository to the environment where you're working on this lab, follow these steps to do so.
 Otherwise, open the cloned folder in Visual Studio Code.

 1. Start Visual Studio Code.
-2. Open the palette (SHIFT+CTRL+P) and run a **Git: Clone** command to clone the `https://github.com/MicrosoftLearning/AI-102-AIEngineer` repository to a local folder (it doesn't matter which folder).
+2. Open the palette (SHIFT+CTRL+P) and run a **Git: Clone** command to clone the `https://github.com/MicrosoftLearning/mslearn-ai-vision` repository to a local folder (it doesn't matter which folder).
 3. When the repository has been cloned, open the folder in Visual Studio Code.
 4. Wait while additional files are installed to support the C# code projects in the repo.